ThisisRajiRaj/thisisrajiraj.github.io/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+Note: use https://word2cleanhtml.com/cleanit to clean HTML files created in word
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for